Sales is a high-pressure environment.

 Juggling multiple clients with unique needs and expectations can be a daily struggle.

-Even the best sales efforts can fail due to factors outside your control, such as economic downturns, changes in client budgets, or market shifts.
+Even the best sales reps can fail due to factors outside their control, such as economic downturns, changes in client budgets, or market shifts.

 This lack of control can feel profoundly frustrating and stressful, as external forces can upend months of hard work with no warning.

-Here’s a list of highly useful strategies you can use to reduce sales pressure and enjoy your role:
+Here’s a list of highly useful strategies you can use to reduce sales pressure and bring more enjoyment to your role:

 The key to managing sales stress involves prioritising your physical and mental well-being.

-It’s unbelievable how many people neglect wellness due to the pressure of their jobs when it’s one of the easier ways to combat the stress that comes with a sales role.
+Many people neglect wellness due to the pressure of their jobs, but it’s one of the easiest ways to combat the stress of a sales role.

-Joshua Lord, Corporate Account Executive at GoCardless, shares how important this has been for him:
+Joshua Lord, Senior AE at Airtable, shared how important this has been for him:

 Physical activity releases endorphins, which naturally improve mood and concentration.